NEW YORK ADVOCACY AGENDA 2025

 As with the 2020 executive order requiring each local government in New York State to adopt a policing reform plan, each community should be required to produce a local housing plan reflecting the needs of the community and local factors established through a preponderance of evidence, rather than the particular concerns of a small number of individuals at a single public hearing.

-Existing bills that partially take this approach:
+Prior bills that partially take this approach:

 A.2017 (Thiele) requires local governments to prepare and adopt an affordable housing plan with public input and update it every five years.
-Unfortunately, the current version of the bill includes a “character of community,” element which is both vague and also has an unfortunate history of misuse.
+Unfortunately, the current version of the bill includes a “character of community,” element which is both vague and also has an unfortunate history of misuse

 Strongly Incentivize Comprehensive Plans Which Contain a Robust Housing Element